-- 19. The Proponent shall: - ensure any visible air pollution generated by the project is assessed regularly, and that operations are relocated, modified, and/or stopped as far as is reasonable and feasible to minimise air quality impacts on privately-owned land; - (b) ensure that the real-time air quality monitoring and meteorological monitoring data are assessed regularly, and that operations are relocated, modified and/or stopped as required to ensure compliance with the relevant air quality criteria; - (c) implement all reasonable and feasible measures to minimise off-site odour and fume emissions generated by the project; and - (d) implement reasonable and feasible best practice diesel emissions reduction technology for any new equipment, including 'non-road' diesel equipment used in undertaking the project.
+- 19. The Applicant must: - (a) ensure any visible air pollution generated by the project is assessed regularly, and that operations are relocated, modified, and/or stopped as far as is reasonable and feasible to minimise air quality impacts on privately-owned land;

-19A.
-The Proponent must prepare an Air Quality Impact Validation Report to the satisfaction of the Secretary based on detailed construction methodology and equipment for the construction of the NTSF and STSF embankments and associated infrastructure including haulage roads and transfer of waste rock material.
+- (b) ensure that the real-time air quality monitoring and meteorological monitoring data are assessed regularly, and that operations are relocated, modified and/or stopped as required to ensure compliance with the relevant air quality criteria; - (c) implement all reasonable and feasible measures to minimise off-site odour and air pollution generated by the project; - (d) implement reasonable and feasible best practice diesel emissions reduction technology for any new equipment, including 'non-road' diesel equipment used in undertaking the project; and - (e) improve the project's energy efficiency and minimise the Scope 1 and Scope 2 greenhouse gas emissions of the project. - 19A.
+The Applicant must prepare an Air Quality Impact Validation Report to the satisfaction of the Secretary based on detailed construction methodology and equipment for the construction of the NTSF and STSF embankments and associated infrastructure including haulage roads and transfer of waste rock material.
 The Air Quality Impact Validation Report must be prepared by a suitably qualified and experienced person, whose appointment has been approved by the Secretary and be submitted to the Secretary within 3 months of approval of Modification 14.